Guide Dog training.

 Despite the hard work involved, Guide Dogs have a rewarding job.
 Of course, when the harness comes off there’s plenty of downtime at home!

-How do I become a Guide Dog Instructor?
+How do I become a Guide Dog Trainer?

 A Guide Dog Trainer assesses potential Guide Dogs both throughout the months of training and in a formal assessment period.

-If you do not have the time to become an instructor, you can become a Puppy Pal or donate today to help us train Guide Dogs to support people with low vision or blindness.
+Other ways to support Guide Dogs include becoming a Puppy Pal or donating today to help us train Guide Dogs to support people with low vision or blindness.

 Frequently Asked Questions